Bell test: Salart et al. (2008): separation in a Bell Test

 This experiment filled a loophole by providing an 18 km separation between detectors, which is sufficient to allow the completion of the quantum state measurements before any information could have traveled between the two detectors.

 Ansmann et al. (2009): overcoming the detection loophole in solid state

 This was the first experiment testing Bell inequalities with solid-state qubits (superconducting Josephson phase qubits were used).
 This experiment surmounted the detection loophole using a pair of superconducting qubits in an entangled state.
 However, the experiment still suffered from the locality loophole because the qubits were only separated by a few millimeters.

 Giustina et al. (2013), Larsson et al (2014): overcoming the detection loophole for photons

-The detection loophole for photons has been closed for the first time by Marissa Giustina, using highly efficient detectors.
+The detection loophole for photons was closed for the first time by Marissa Giustina, using highly efficient detectors.
 This makes photons the first system for which all of the main loopholes have been closed, albeit in different experiments.